quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 MUST use different server ID allocations for the clear text and the encrypted versions.

-These attacks cannot be mounted against the Single Pass Encryption algorithm.
+These attacks cannot be mounted against the Single Pass Encryption algorithm or the Twelve-Pass Encryption algorithm.

 # IANA Considerations